How to Qualify for Biden’s Student Loan Forgiveness Plan: FAQ

 The most important step for debt relief eligibility is making sure your contact information is up to date with your loan servicer and that your income data is up to date with the Department of Education.
 If you are unsure who your loan servicer is, check out the Federal Student Aid website.

-If your income information is not current with the Education Department, or you are unsure if they have it, you will soon be able to input it through a simple application that will launch in early October.
+If your income information is not current with the Education Department, or you are unsure if they have it, you should submit an online application for relief.

 The pause on federal student loan repayments is set to end after Dec.
 31.